PaulDevelop/library-raml/README.md

 - Protocol

     The protocol that is used to access the API, e. g "HTTPS".
+If more than one protocol is supported, add as many protocol annotation tags as needed.

 - SecurityScheme

-    name="basic", type="Basic Authentication"
+    Describing the supported security schemes.
+If more than one security scheme is supported, add as many annotation tags as needed.
+Example for basic authentication: name="basic", type="Basic Authentication".

 An example of a file-level docblock containing RAML specific annotations: